Puneet2000/Download_in_fragments/README.md

 - eg : java Batchdownload http://79.127.126.110/Serial/The%20Mentalist/S06/The-Mentalist.S06E0*.480p.mkv 1 3
 - use **astreix** as a wild card ..

-### if url is not valid then Exceptions are returned
+### If url is not valid then Exceptions are returned